Direct Fabrication of a Superconducting Two-Dimensional Electron Gas on KTaO3(111) via Mg-Induced Surface Reduction

+In addition, after Mg-induced surface reduction (Stage~2), a strong Mg 2p peak is observed [Fig.~\ref{XPS}, inset].
+The peak can be approximated by a symmetric Gaussian centered at 51.67~eV with a full width at half maximum (FWHM) of 1.46~eV.
+The binding energy is significantly higher than that of metallic Mg ($\sim$49.5 eV) and lies within the reported range for MgO ($\sim$50.8--51.8 eV).\cite{Skaanvik2025MgXPS,CristMgXPSDatabase} Furthermore, the near-symmetric Gaussian profile contrasts with the asymmetric Doniach--\v{S}unji\'c line shape expected for metallic Mg, and the observed FWHM is also consistent with reported MgO spectra.\cite{Skaanvik2025MgXPS,CristMgXPSDatabase} These features indicate that the deposited Mg is predominantly oxidized rather than metallic.
+This observation is consistent with oxidation of Mg via an interfacial redox process with lattice oxygen at the KTO surface, driving the formation of oxygen vacancies, the reduction of Ta, and consequently the formation of a surface 2DEG.

 To investigate the possible realization of superconductivity induced by Mg reduction, we performed \textit{ex situ} temperature-dependent transport measurements on the MgO/KTO(111) samples [Fig.~\ref{SC}].
+The samples used for transport measurements were fabricated following the procedure described above but were not exposed to synchrotron irradiation prior to transport measurements.
+The MgO capping layers were lightly scratched near the four corners to expose the 2DEGs.
+Then, the 2DEGs were immediately contacted with gold wires using indium cold pressing in a van der Pauw geometry.
+The transport measurements were performed using the dilution refrigerator option of a Quantum Design Physical Property Measurement System.

-Upon cooling below 1~K in zero magnetic field, the resistance shows a sharp drop into a low-resistivity state, reaching zero resistance below 0.3~K. The systematic suppression of the transition temperature under applied magnetic fields further confirms the superconducting nature of this transition.
-At zero field, the critical temperature defined at half the normal-state resistance is $T_{\mathrm{c,1/2}} = 0.56$~K, lower than the 2.2~K reported by Liu \textit{et al.}\cite{liu_two-dimensional_2021} This difference likely reflects the lower carrier densities of our samples, consistent with the trends and calculations reported in Ref.~\citenum{liu_tunable_2023}.
-Since Mg, MgO, and bulk KTO are all non-superconducting, we conclude that the observed superconductivity originates from the 2DEG formed at the reduced KTO(111) surface.
+A superconducting phase transition is observed, with an onset temperature ($T_{\mathrm{c,onset}}$) of 0.73~K and the resistance reaching zero ($T_{\mathrm{c,0}}$) at 0.23~K [Fig.~S2].
+The systematic suppression of the transition temperature under applied out-of-plane magnetic fields further confirms the superconducting nature of this transition.
+At zero field, the midpoint critical temperature is $T_{\mathrm{c,1/2}} = 0.56$~K, lower than the 2.2~K reported by Liu \textit{et al.}\cite{liu_two-dimensional_2021} The origin of this difference remains unclear and may reflect differences in carrier density, disorder, or details of the reduction process.
+Since Mg, MgO, and bulk KTO are all non-superconducting, we conclude that the observed superconductivity originates from the 2DEG formed at the Mg-reduced KTO(111) surface.

+To probe the electronic structure of the 2DEG in the MgO/KTO(111) system, we performed \textit{in situ} ARPES measurements on the Mg-reduced KTO(111) surface immediately after Stage~2.
+The measurements were carried out at the QMSC beamline at CLS on the same endstation used for the XPS.
+The samples were aligned with the $\Gamma$--M direction parallel to the analyzer slit, then measured at a temperature of 15~K and under a base pressure below $5.0 \times 10^{-11}$~Torr.
+The ARPES spectra were acquired with p-polarized light at a photon energy of 105.5~eV.